jorghyq/Gwyddion-Utils/README.md

 # Gwyddion-Utils
-This project provides a SPM data browser (like Nanonis Scan Inspector).
-It is based on Gwyddion, using the Gwyddion python API.
+This project is to provide a SPM data browser for fast image reviewing and saving (like Nanonis Scan Inspector).
+It is based on [Gwyddion](http://gwyddion.net/), using the Gwyddion python API.

 It can be used independently as GUI to browse SPM image data, or started as a function in Gwyddion.

 Its biggest advantage is the fast review of the SPM data and fast saving function.

 Currently, it can handle Nanonis .sxm file and Omicron .mtrx file.

+## Usage
+### Use as independent GUI
+To use it independently, you need to have Gwyddion installed with pygwy.

+### Use within the Gwyddion
+To use it within the Gwyddion, you need to have Gwyddion installed with pygwy.

+For the python part, you need pygtk, numpy, matplotlib and re.

+Put the pygwy, ui and icon folders inside the **GwyBrowser** to the ~/.gwyddion file.